Kansas City Chiefs Franchise | Federal News Network

 2018 — LB Anthony Hitchens (Dallas)

-2019 — S Tyrann Mathieu (Houston); DE Alex Okafor; DT Mike Pennel; LB Damien Wilson (Dallas); G Stefen Wisniewski
+2019 — S Tyrann Mathieu (Houston); DE Alex Okafor (New Orleans); DT Mike Pennel (New England); LB Damien Wilson (Dallas); G Stefen Wisniewski (Philadelphia)

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.